S-Tornqvist/Electron-React-Proof-of-Concept/README.md

 This template provides a minimal setup to get React working in Electron + Vite with HMR and some ESLint + Prettier rules.

+The frontend is setup using the [Vite react-ts template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) with some customization in the configuration.
+The backend is a standard minimal Electron project using electron-builder for packaging.

 ## Development

 Start the project in development mode using: